 This website may contain affiliate links and advertising so that we can provide recipes to you.
 Read my disclosure policy.

-How to Make Swedish Meatballs in a Slow Cooker
+How to Make Crockpot Swedish Meatballs

 2. Butter and Flour Mixture: For the sauce, melt the butter in a medium skillet over medium-high heat.
 Add the flour and whisk to create a paste.